RayneYoruka/pi-hole-android-private-dns/README.md

 2. Pi-Hole Installed With Web Server
 3. Forward The Following Ports in TCP (`80,443,853`) to your Pihole instance.

-***Note*** I dont use Raspberry Pi to run Pi-Hole so i was not able to test. but the same steps are required for it.

 ## Installation
 This is a simple script which requires 2 arguments